 In this tutorial, I also added the tutorial on how to sew a turtle shell.
 Sew the shell to add it to the back of the Ninja Turtle to complete the Sock Ninja Turtle.
 I was lucky to be able to find 3 of the Ninja weapons (katana, nunchucks, and sai) in one of the shops here.
 Unfortunately, I can’t find the Bo staff…. so I DIY it from the rattan cane.
 Just cut the 4 rattan cane to about 18″ long, add a white felt at the center of the bo staff and tie it with jute twine, tie another few rounds of jute twine at the 2 ends to finish the bo staff.
 Or, go to the woods and pick up a 3/4″ to 1″ diameter of a straight tree branch, cut it to 18″ and sand both ends to smooth them out.

 I made some of them “holding” the weapons by wrapping the fingers and sew to secure the position.
 The arms can be bent in the same way too, just fold it up and sew to secure.

-Before you proceed to the 2nd page for the pattern and tutorial details, please meet my little pet – the red-eared sliders turtle, see how gracefully he walks and “roars” (next picture) hahaha.
-These two pictures were taken about 4 years back, it is now in full grown size and…. no, it hasn’t mutated yet, it is still an ordinary red-eared slider turtle.
+Before you scroll down to the pattern and tutorial details, please meet my little pet – the red-eared sliders turtle, see how gracefully he walks and “roars” (next picture) hahaha.
+These two pictures were taken about 4 years back, it is now in full-grown size and…. no, it hasn’t mutated yet, it is still an ordinary red-eared slider turtle.